andreamoleri/DataArchitecture/README.md

 Executing the above will print each element of `greetingArray` to the console.
 The MongoDB Shell thus allows extensive use of JavaScript elements within its environment.

+## Connecting to a MongoDB Atlas Cluster with Compass

+In this section, we will explore how to use the Connection String with MongoDB Compass to connect to a Cluster.
+MongoDB Compass is a GUI that allows us to query and analyze our data, as well as compose aggregation pipelines.
+Once logged into Atlas, navigate to Databases and then Connect, selecting the MongoDB Compass option.
+This will open a familiar screen, providing the usual connection string to copy and paste.
+The difference, however, is that we can download MongoDB Compass for our operating system.
+After downloading MongoDB Compass, we can go to New Connection, enable the Edit Connection String switch, and then replace the text in the URI Box with the Connection String from Atlas.
+We will notice that the password is not yet inserted in this Connection String: we need to replace `<password>` with our password, and once done, we can click Save & Connect.

+We will be prompted to name the connection.
+Once connected, we will notice a list of databases and collections on the left menu.
+Additionally, we will find tabs for My Queries to save future aggregations and queries we write, a Databases tab that provides metadata about the available databases in the Cluster, and a Performance tab, which allows us to monitor the Cluster's performance metrics.
+In the left-hand sidebar, we can select one of the databases, and the collections within the database will be displayed.
+We can also individually click on one of the collections to view the documents within those collections.
+Similar to Atlas, we can also use the Filter tab, and there are several other tabs for each collection:

+- **Documents**: view the documents in the collection.
+- **Aggregations**: compose aggregation statements to execute on the collection.
+- **Schema**: analyze the structure of the documents, which can help in optimizing the schema.
+- **Explain Plan**: understand the performance of specific queries run in the database.
+- **Indexes**: view existing indexes on specific collections and understand the performance of specific queries.
+- **Validation**: create rules to enforce the data structure of documents on update and insert statements.